SECURITIES AND EXCHANGE COMMISSION

 Note 3 - Summary of Significant Accounting Policies (continued)

 The weighted-average fair value of options and warrants has been estimated on the grant date or measurement date using the Black-Scholes pricing model.
 The fair value of each instrument is estimated on the grant date or measurement date utilizing certain assumptions for a risk-free interest rate, volatility and expected remaining lives of the awards.
 The risk-free interest rate used is the United States Treasury rate for the day of the grant having a term equal to the life of the equity instrument.
 Beginning with the first quarter of the year ended December 31, 2019, the fair value of stock-based payment awards issued was estimated using a volatility derived from the Company’s share price.
+Prior to the first quarter of the year ended December 31, 2019, the Company had a limited history of being publicly traded and estimated the fair value of stock-based payment awards using a volatility derived from an index of comparable entities.
 The assumptions used in calculating the fair value of share-based payment awards represent management’s best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and the Company uses different assumptions, the Company’s stock-based compensation expense could be materially different in the future.

 The weighted-average Black-Scholes assumptions are as follows:

 As of March 31, 2020, total unrecognized stock option compensation expense was $4,640,280, which will be recognized as those options vest over a period of approximately four years.
 The amount of future stock option compensation expense could be affected by any future option grants or by any option holders leaving the Company before their grants are fully vested.